jpemberthy/jquery-sexypost/README.md

     onerror   : function(event) { }                            // triggered if an error occurs during submission
     onabort   : function(event) { }                            // triggered if an abort() signal is received

-And a single property:
+And these properties:

-    async: true                                                // set to true to submit the form asynchronously
+    async    : true                                            // set to true to submit the form asynchronously
+    autoclear: false                                           // automatically clear the form on successful post

 Submit Triggers
 ---------------